InformaticsMatters/squonk/openshift/ansible/README.md

 >   If you see an error relating to `../../../env/{{ ansible_env.IM_PARAMETER_FILE }}`
     you've probably not sourced your setenv file or provided a value for the `IM_PARAMETER_FILE` environment variable

+>   If you see the error `User "admin" cannot create imagestreams.image.openshift.io`
+    in the `Deploy Keycloak Image Stream` playbook task you're probably using **MiniShift** but you've not run the MiniShift preparation playbook, which you have to do before running any other playbooks.
+    See the **Minishift considerations** section at the end of this document.

 ## Adding users
 You can add users from a text file (that contains one user and space-separated